IMTtugraz/PyQMRI/README.rst

     :bash:`ldconfig`

-  - Install gpyfft_ by following the instruction on the GitHub page.
+Install gpyfft_ by following the instruction on the GitHub page.

-  - A simple
+To Install PyQMRI, a simple

     :bash:`pip install pyqmri`

 should be sufficient to install the latest release.

-  - Alternatively, clone the git repository and navigate to the root directory of PyQMRI.
+Alternatively, clone the git repository and navigate to the root directory of PyQMRI.
 Typing

     :bash:`pip install .`

 should take care of the other dependencies using PyPI and install the package.

 In case OCL > 1.2 is present, e.g. by some CPU driver, and NVidia GPUs needs to be used the flag PRETENED_OCL 1.2 has to be passed to PyOpenCL during the build process.
 This